 What happens to the lemons after the festival?

-After the end of the festival, the 140 tonnes of lemons, citrus fruits and flowers used in the structures and floats are sorted manually to be sold at a special Sunday market for €1,50 / 3 kg (in 2018).
+After the end of the festival, the 140 tonnes of lemons, citrus fruits and flowers used in the structures and floats are sorted manually to be sold at a particular Sunday market for €1,50 / 3 kg (in 2018).

 About Menton, the “Pearl of France”